riddhi-testcases/riddhi-testcases/README.md

 - Currently serving as Web Developer Intern and Team Lead at the Bharat Economic Forum, where I lead scalable full-stack platform development in an agile environment.
 - I'm a SheCodes Scholar and Keploy API Fellow, understanding the building of production-grade testing solutions and working on contributing to open-source development.
 - Previously interned at CBT & AICTE, where I worked on full-stack, Android, and AI-based projects
-- 5 star rating in Hackerrank
+- 5 star rating in HackerRank.
+3 star rating in Codechef.
 - Multiple cerifications from Oracle, AWS, GCP and IBM;

 I thrive on building impactful digital products and contributing to open-source.
 I’m always excited to collaborate, learn, and grow with the tech community.